cedrickchee/chatgpt-universe/README.md

     [Chatty-LMS](https://huggingface.co/spaces/HuggingFaceH4/chatty-lms) build by HuggingFace H4 team - A UI for testing Joi-20B-instruct model.
 You can chat with it.
 The agent will reply as Joi (the [bot nickname](https://github.com/LAION-AI/Open-Assistant/blob/main/model/model_training/tools/model_chat.py#LL15C56-L15C56)). <!-- I guess the name is loosely inspired by a friendly fictional AI in the movies? -->

     Example of code snippet to run the model on your own GPUs: https://gist.github.com/cedrickchee/236e53ed2dca95bd96e5baa35cdd7be2

+  - Mar 2023: They're currently processing the data collected from contributions.
+The data has over 100k messages, meaning millions of contributions.
+The quality of the data is beyond what they've ever expected — most of contributions are super high quality.
+Now, they are exporting the v1 of the dataset.
+As said, they are currently training the initial batch of models.

   _Note: Please see the GitHub repo for up-to-date info._